-This feature allows users who are currently hosting bidder logic on physical infrastructure to be able to host the same logic in the Cloud, on virtual machines provided by Google.
+This feature allows users who are currently hosting bidder logic on physical infrastructure to be able to host the same logic in the Google Cloud, on virtual machines provided by Google.
 Compute Engine offers many advantages for hosting your bidder logic:

 North America (Central)